WojciechMula/simd-sort/README.rst

 The code is still unfinished, it may be subject of changes.

-Altrough programs are written in C++, most procedures are nearly plain C, except use of namespaces and references in place of pointers.
+Although programs are written in C++, most procedures are nearly plain C, except use of namespaces and references in place of pointers.